invenia/KeyedFrames.jl/docs/src/index.md

 A `KeyedFrame` is a `DataFrame` that also stores a vector of column names that together act as a unique key.

-When a `KeyedFrame` is joined with another `KeyedFrame` (or any other `AbstractDataFrame`), the key can be used to determine which columns to join on.
-When a `KeyedFrame` is sorted, it will sort by the key columns first by default.
+This key is used to provide default column information to `join`, `unique`, and `sort` when this information is not provided by the user.

 ## Constructor